rishraks/Virtual_Screen/README.md

 - Position your index finger within the boundary rectangle displayed on the screen.
 - Move your finger to draw lines on the virtual canvas.

+2. Select Color:

+Move your hand over the color palette area on the screen and tap with your index finger to select a color.

+3. Adjust Brush Size:

+Interact with the brush size palette to switch between various brush thicknesses.

-2. Clear Canvas:
+4. Clear Canvas:

 - Press the c key to clear the canvas.

-3. Exit:
+5. Exit:

 - Press the q key to quit the application.

 ## Future Enhancements
-- Add support for multiple colors and brush sizes.
 - Save the canvas as an image file.
 - Implement multi-finger gesture recognition for advanced controls.
+- Add undo/redo functionality for enhanced editing.

 ## License